Log Calabi-Yau mirror symmetry and non-archimedean disks: Introduction and statements of main results

-There is also a direct geometric definition of the scattering diagram in \cite{Gross_Intrinsic_mirror_symmetry}, and of the structure constants for the mirror algebra.
-We assume the scattering diagrams, and mirror algebras, are the same, though this is not at all obvious: e.g.\ our structure constants are naive counts of (punctured) analytic disks in $U^{\an}$.
-Gross-Siebert use virtual counts of punctured log curves.
-Any of our disks has a formal model, with Berkovich generic fibre our disk.
+\begin{remark} There is also a direct geometric definition of the scattering diagram in \cite{GSIMS}, and of the structure constants for the mirror algebra.
+We assume the scattering diagrams, and mirror algebras, are the same, though this is not obvious.
+E.g.\ our structure constants are counts of (punctured) analytic (in general semi-stable, see \cref{rem:ssd}) disks in $U$.
+Gross-Siebert count punctured log curves.
+Any of our disks is the Berkovich generic fibre of a formal model.
 The central fibre will have a log structure of the sort Gross-Siebert consider.
-But in general, given a punctured log curve, there is no {\it generic fibre}, no analytic curve to consider.
-So the expected equality, if it holds, is rather remarkable.
-We note also that our scattering diagrams are based on quite different counts -- we count cylinders, which complete to free rational curves with two points of contact with the boundary, while what Gross and Siebert count is a log version of disks in $U^{\an}$, which complete to rational curves with a single point of contact with the boundary (which, by log Kodaira dimension, definitely do not freely deform).
-The disks they count arise as {\it twig disks} of our cylinders, see \cref{def:twigdef} and \cref{sec:scattering}.
-We note the (to us) remarkable equality of algebras has been proven under the condition that $U$ contain a Zariski open algebraic torus, see \cite{Johnston_Comparison}.
+But in general, given a punctured log curve, there is no {\it generic fibre}, no $k$-analytic curve to consider.
+We note also that our scattering diagrams are based on quite different counts -- we count cylinders, which complete to curves with two points of contact with the boundary, which when $U$ contains no complete rational curves, deform freely, while what Gross and Siebert count is a log version of disks in $U$, which complete to rational curves with a single point of contact with the boundary (which, by log Kodaira dimension, definitely do not freely deform).
+The disks they count arise as {\it twig disks} of our cylinders, see \cref{def:twigdef}, \cref{sec:scattering}, and \cref{rem:scmio}. \end{remark}

-There is a secondary use of the torus assumption in \cite{Keel_Yu_The_Frobenius}: the open set $T_M \subset U$ induces an identification $\Sk(T_M) = M_{\bbR} = \Sk(U)$, which in particular gives $\Sk(U)$ a linear structure (it's identified with $\bbR^n$).
-When we need a linear structure, we will use the one induced by $(Y,D^{\ess})$, see \cref{sec:integeraffine}.
+There is a secondary use of the torus assumption in \cite{Keel_Yu_The_Frobenius}: the open set $\bbT_M \subset \bbU$ induces an identification $\Sk(T_M) = M_{\bbR} = \Sk(U)$, which in particular gives $\Sk(U)$ a linear structure (it's identified with $\bbR^n$).
+When we need a linear structure, we will use the one induced by $(\bbY,\bbD^{\ess})$, see \cref{sec:integeraffine}.
 This difference turns out to have little practical effect.